Barcelona concedes late to draw at Celta Vigo 2-2 in Spain

+MADRID (AP) — Barcelona’s hopes of staying in front of Real Madrid took a hit after another stumble in the Spanish league.

-MADRID (AP) — Barcelona was held by Celta Vigo to 2-2 after conceding an 88th-minute equalizer on Saturday, opening the way for Real Madrid to take sole possession of the Spanish league lead.
+Barcelona was held by Celta Vigo to 2-2 after conceding in the 88th minute on Saturday, opening the way for Madrid to take sole possession of the lead.

-Iago Aspas scored from a clever low free kick that went outside the wall to steal the win from Barcelona, which moved one point in front of Madrid ahead of the rival’s visit to last-placed Espanyol on Sunday.
+Iago Aspas scored from a clever low free kick that went outside the wall to steal the win from Barcelona, which moved only one point in front of Madrid ahead of the rival’s visit to last-placed Espanyol on Sunday.

+“It’s a disappointing feeling, we lost two very important points in the fight for the title,” Barcelona striker Luis Suárez said.
+“Now we have to wait for Real Madrid to lose some points.”

 Barcelona lost the league lead after drawing at Sevilla two rounds ago.
 Madrid has yet to lose points after the pandemic break.